f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 ![alt text](./assets/new-migration.png)

-First, we will configure general properties: give it a name and add a description.
+First, we will give session a name.

 ![alt text](./assets/migration-name.png)

-Next, we will drag and drop the UCS archive file downloaded [earlier](#1-get-big-ip-ucs-archive).
-Enter the BIG-IP TMOS master key.
+Next, we will drag and drop the UCS archive file downloaded [earlier](#1-get-big-ip-ucs-archive), and enter the BIG-IP TMOS master key.
 In case of **Blueprint** usage, the master key is:

 ```
 cgGaYTNid4Gvqdelf/85cw==